Utah Administrative Code

 If any portion of this rule is inconsistent with any provision of any statute or other rule dealing with life insurance or annuity marketing practices or disclosure, said inconsistent portion shall be interpreted so as to provide the greatest information or protection to the policyholder.

 If any section, term, or provision of this rule shall be adjudged invalid for any reason, such judgment shall not affect, impair or invalidate any other section, term, or provision of this rule and the remaining sections, terms, and provision shall be and remain in full force.

-The commissioner will begin enforcing the revised provisions of this rule 45 calendar days after the effective date.
+The commissioner will begin enforcing the provisions of this revised rule as of the effective date of the changes.

 life insurance, annuity replacement